MasaoFujii/pg_cheat_funcs/README.md

 ### integer pg_postmaster_pid()
 Return the Process ID of the postmaster process.

+### timestamp with time zone pg_backend_start_time()
+Return the time when the server process attached to the current session was started.

 ### bigint pg_file_write_binary(filepath text, data bytea)
 Write bytea data to the file.
 This function creates the file if it does not exist,